Enginamics/disaster_response_pipeline/README.md

     - DisasterResponse.db: sqlite database ("cleaned data") used for training
     - **process_data.py**: Python script which realizes the ETL pipeline for the project.

+- ./doc
+    - This folder contains additional documentation (e.g. logo.png which is the logo for the project)

 - ./models
     - classifier.pkl: pkl file of trained model
     - **train_classifier.py**: Python script which realizes the ML pipeline for the project